saurabhshcs/apache-kafka-learning/README.md

 # apache-kafka-learning
-This is an Apache Kafka learning repository that maintains the producer and consumer examples using spring boot
+Apache Kafka learning repository that maintains the producer and consumer examples using spring boot

 # bootify-kafka